 3. Pictured Rocks National Lakeshore, Michigan

 While it’s a lovely place to visit any time of year, autumn is especially beautiful.
-The Pictured Rocks fall colors are absolutely stunning.
+The Pictured Rocks fall colors are absolutely stunning, making this area one of the best October vacation spots in the USA.

 Pictured Rocks gets its name from the towering sandstone cliffs along its craggy shoreline.
 One of the best ways to see these colorful cliffs is by boat or by kayak.